Madagascar - a poor, isolated, beautiful island

 Rampant corruption discourages investors and property developers.
 Madagascar is ranked 152 of 180 countries globally in Transparency International's 2018 Corruption Perceptions Index.
 As such, it is not surprising that registering property is both costly and tedious.
 According to the World Bank's Doing Business 2019, Madagascar is ranked 162nd out of 190 countries when it comes to registering property, down from 161st in 2018 and 159th in 2017.
 The registration process can last an average of 100 days, taking an average of 6 procedures, and costing about 9.1% of the value of the property.
 Madagascar is also among the worst in terms of dealing with construction permits, which is ranked at 183rd out of 190 countries.

 In 2004, legislation that allowed foreigners to own land was passed.
-Foreigners must invest up to US$500,000 in real estate, banking, and tourism sectors, for them to own land.
+Foreigners must invest up to US$500,000 in real estate, banking, and tourism sectors, for them to own land up to 2.5 hectares, according to a report by USAID.
 A one-stop office was created to assist foreign investors in those sectors.

 Another choice is to lease land, which is allowed for up to 99 years.
 Despite these quite liberal policies, foreigners still find it hard to invest in the country because of bureaucratic obstacles.

 The economy grew by 5% in 2018, up from the prior year's 4.2% growth and the biggest expansion since 2008, according to the African Development Bank.
 The economy is projected to expand by a robust 5.4% this year and by another 5.2% in 2020.
 However, Madagascar remains highly dependent on financial assistance from international donors.